HeadphoneCairn/Roudi/README.md

     ![SAVE MULTI AS](screenshots/SAVE_MULTI_AS_x2.png)

     See [SINGLE](#single-page) on how to edit and save the name.
 MULTIs cannot contain lowercase characters.
-    (b) and (c) are achieved by changing the **mul** value.
+    (b) and (c) are achieved by changing the **mul??** value.
 If you have a total of four MULTIs, there will be a mul05 value that you can use to save to new slot.
   - **Remove ...**: Pops up a conformation dialogue to allow you to remove the current MULTI.
 (Note that you cannot remove the last remaining MULTI.)
 - At the bottom, there is a **> Panic!** entry which can be used like a MIDI Panic Button by pushing **left** or **right** on it.
 If at any time notes get stuck on your equipment, using panic should silence them.